gprMax/gprMax/docs/source/examples_simple_2D.rst

 :download:`cylinder_Bscan_2D.in <../../user_models/cylinder_Bscan_2D.in>`

-This example using the same geometry as the previous example but this time a B-scan is created.
+This example uses the same geometry as the previous example but this time a B-scan is created.
 A B-scan is composed of multiple traces (A-scans) recorded as the source and receiver are moved over the target, in this case the metal cylinder.

 .. literalinclude:: ../../user_models/cylinder_Bscan_2D.in
     :language: none
     :linenos:

 The differences between this input file and the one from the A-scan are the x coordinates of the source and receiver (lines 11 and 12), and the commands needed to move the source and receiver (lines 13 and 14).
-The source and receiver are offset by 40mm from each other as before.
-They are now shifted to the starting position for the scan.
-The ``#src_steps`` command is used to tell gprMax to move every source in the model by specified steps each time the model is run.
-Similarly, the ``#rx_steps`` command is used to tell gprMax to move every receiver in the model by specified steps each time the model is run.
-Note, the same functionality could be achieved by using a block of Python code in the input file to move the source and receiver (for further details see the :ref:`Python section <python>`).
+As before, the source and receiver are offset by 40mm from each other as before but they are now shifted to a starting position for the scan.
+The ``#src_steps`` command is used to move every source in the model by specified steps each time the model is run.
+Similarly, the ``#rx_steps`` command is used to move every receiver in the model by specified steps each time the model is run.
+Note, the same functionality can be achieved by using a block of Python code in the input file to move the source and receiver individually (for further details see the :ref:`Python section <python>`).

-To run the model for a B-scan is slightly different than for a single A-scan.
-You must pass an optional argument to gprMax to specify the number of times the model should be run, which in this case is the number of A-scans (traces) that will comprise the B-scan.
+To run the model to create a B-scan you must pass an optional argument to specify the number of times the model should be run.
+In this case this is the number of A-scans (traces) that will comprise the B-scan.
 For a B-scan over a distance of 120mm with a step of 2mm that is 60 A-scans.

 .. code-block:: none